- Resources Hub

 Usually, the individual has to collect a minimum number of ‘points’, or ‘hours’, by taking certain courses or participating in online study, each year.

+Traditionally the administrators have been professional societies/associations/institutions such as (using the legal example) the Law Society and Solicitors Regulation Authority.
 However, more recently, specialist business information companies such as LexisNexis have also become the go-to purveyors of this continuing knowledge development.

 Not just any publishers of business information can get in on the act.